CLIUtils/CLI11/README.md

 There are a few built in Validators that let you transform values if used with the `transform` function.
 If they also do some checks then they can be used `check` but some may do nothing in that case.
  * 🚧 `CLI::Bounded(min,max)` will bound values between min and max and values outside of that range are limited to min or max,  it will fail if the value cannot be converted and produce a `ValidationError`
  * 🚧 The `IsMember` Validator lets you specify a set of predefined options.
 You can pass any container or copyable pointer (including `std::shared_ptr`) to a container to this validator; the container just needs to be iterable and have a `::value_type`.
 The key type should be convertible from a string,  You can use an initializer list directly if you like.
 If you need to modify the set later, the pointer form lets you do that; the type message and check will correctly refer to the current version of the set.
 The container passed in can be a set, vector, or a map like structure.
 If used in the `transform` method the output value will be the matching key as it could be modified by filters.
 After specifying a set of options, you can also specify "filter" functions of the form `T(T)`, where `T` is the type of the values.
-The most common choices probably will be `CLI::ignore_case` an `CLI::ignore_underscore`, and CLI::ignore_space.
+The most common choices probably will be `CLI::ignore_case` an `CLI::ignore_underscore`, and `CLI::ignore_space`.
 These all work on strings but it is possible to define functions that work on other types.
 Here are some examples
 of `IsMember`:

      *   `CLI::IsMember({"choice1", "choice2"})`: Select from exact match to choices.
      *   `CLI::IsMember({"choice1", "choice2"}, CLI::ignore_case, CLI::ignore_underscore)`: Match things like `Choice_1`, too.
      *  `CLI::IsMember(std::set<int>({2,3,4}))`: Most containers and types work; you just need `std::begin`, `std::end`, and `::value_type`.
      *   `CLI::IsMember(std::map<std::string, TYPE>({{"one", 1}, {"two", 2}}))`: You can use maps; in `->transform()` these replace the matched value with the matched key.
-The value member of the map is not used in `IsMember`.
+The value member of the map is not used in `IsMember`, so it can be any type.
      *   `auto p = std::make_shared<std::vector<std::string>>(std::initializer_list<std::string>("one", "two")); CLI::IsMember(p)`: You can modify `p` later.
 * 🚧 The `Transformer` and `CheckedTransformer` Validators transform one value into another.
 Any container or copyable pointer (including `std::shared_ptr`) to a container that generates pairs of values can be passed to these `Validator's`; the container just needs to be iterable and have a `::value_type` that consists of pairs.
 The key type should be convertible from a string, and the value type should be convertible to a string  You can use an initializer list directly if you like.
-If you need to modify the map later, the pointer form lets you do that; the description message will correctly refer to the current version of the map.  `Transformer` does not do any checking so values not in the map are ignored.  `CheckedTransformer` takes an extra step of verifying that the value is either one of the map key values, or one of the expected output values, and if not will generate a ValidationError.
+If you need to modify the map later, the pointer form lets you do that; the description message will correctly refer to the current version of the map.  `Transformer` does not do any checking so values not in the map are ignored.  `CheckedTransformer` takes an extra step of verifying that the value is either one of the map key values, in which case it is transformed, or one of the expected output values, and if not will generate a `ValidationError`.
 A Transformer placed using `check` will not do anything.
-After specifying a map of options, you can also specify "filter" just like in CLI::IsMember.
+After specifying a map of options, you can also specify "filter" just like in `CLI::IsMember`.
 Here are some examples (`Transformer` and `CheckedTransformer` are interchangeable in the examples) of `Transformer`: